 Trees: We use boxed trees to soften the space and add greenery year round.
 My advice is to hire a professional to help you select the right trees for your space.
 We chose a combination of Madison Birches, an Ivory Silk Japanese Tree Lilac, Yellow-Groove Bamboos and Cordon Sargent Crabapple Espalier trees.

 Flowers: All of our planters are hooked up to an irrigation system so that we don't have to worry about remembering to water.
 The flowers we chose for the space provide the right colors and coverage and include Dark Purple Verbena, Purple Verbena Bonariensis, Rhythmic Blue Hydrangea, Burgundy Stained Glassworks Coleus, White Cirrus Dusty Miller and Silver Falls Dichondra.

 Lighting: After working in real estate for so many years, I have a great appreciation for the importance of lighting--it really can make or break a room.
 We installed individually-dimming lights over all of the planters, trees, and dining areas to create the perfect ambiance for any occasion.

 I can't tell you how much John and I enjoy entertaining in our new space.
 Having the built-in grill on the kitchen balcony also adds a great level of functionality--we can easily run food from the kitchen straight out to the grill.
 We also installed separate sound systems for the upper and lower decks to allow for similar flexibility since after all: it's all about setting the right mood!

-If you are considering an outdoor space remodel and have questions or are looking for a great architect or designer, please email me!
-I'd love to help!
+If you are considering an outdoor space remodel and have questions or are looking for a great architect or designer, I used Thomas Roszak Architecture and Suzanne Lovell Inc. Please email if you are looking for another type of referral, I'd love to help!